SilentCicero/meteoreth/README.md

     $ meteoreth

 ## The Settings JSON
 Most MeteorJS applications will have a settings.json file, meteoreth will look for and leverages this settings.json file to run a local Ethereum node.
+This allows you to save your geth settings with your Meteor application.

     {
       "production": {